longhorn/longhorn/docs/restore_statefulset.md

     - `s3://backupbucket@us-east-1/backupstore?backup=backup-1713a64cd2774c43&volume=longhorn-testvol-g1n1de`

-2. Similar to `Step 2` for CSI, create a `Persistent Volume` for each volume you want to restore. `storage` capacity, `storageClassName`, and the FlexVolume `options` must be replaced.
+2. Similar to `Step 2` for CSI, create a `Persistent Volume` for each volume you want to restore. `storage` capacity, `storageClassName`, and the Flexvolume `options` must be replaced.
 This example uses `longhorn` as the `storageClassName`.